MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 In this step, you'll create a new panel (tool tab) in DevTools.
 You can either:

-* Copy and paste the code from the `Microsoft Edge / Demos` repo > [/devtools-extension/sample 2/](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%202) directory, which contains the following files:
+* Copy and paste the code from the `Microsoft Edge / Demos` repo > [/devtools-extension/sample 2/](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%202) directory.
+That directory contains the following files:
    * `devtools.html`
-   * `devtools.js`
+   * `devtools.js` - Added in Step 2.
    * `manifest.json`
-   * `panel.html`
+   * `panel.html` - Added in Step 2.

 * Copy and paste the code from the code listings below.